 Yosemite Mist Trail / John Muir Loop Hike Overview

-This is a complete walkthrough of the Mist Trail – John Muir Trail loop hike beginning and ending at a parking lot near Curry Village at the furthest point East in Yosemite Valley will help you plan your hike.
+This complete walkthrough of the Mist Trail – John Muir Trail loop hike beginning and ending at a parking lot near Curry Village at the furthest point East in Yosemite Valley will help you plan your hike.

 If you’re not sure about hotels or where to stay yet, read our detailed guide about the best places to stay in Yosemite.